Prophylactic cranial radiotherapy (PCR)

 When PCR is given

-PCR treats the whole brain.
-It is given because chemotherapy is not good at treating cancer cells that may have spread to the brain.
+Chemotherapy may not always be effective at treating cancer cells that have spread to the brain.
 This is because the brain is protected by a membrane called the blood-brain barrier.
 This stops a lot of chemotherapy drugs from getting to the brain.

 How PCR is given